VineethReddy02/vineeth-web/content/post/gRPC.md

 ### Language Interoperatability

-In gRPC interoperatability is possible go server serve the requets to java client and vice versa.
+In gRPC interoperatability is possible go server can serve the requets to java client and vice versa.

 ### gRPC Reflection & evans cli